What is Small Claims Court?

-- The defendant is the person who is being sued - the one the claim is made against
+- The defendant is the person who is being sued or the person at the CRT who was required to make a response - the one the claim is made against.

 As you'd expect, the cases that come to small claims court, which is part of the Provincial Court of British Columbia, involve smaller amounts of money than in Supreme Court.
-The highest amount that the claimant can sue for is $25,000.
-This includes all claims listed on the notice of claim, no matter how many defendants there are, and it includes the value of any goods that the claimant is asking for.
+The highest amount that the claimant can sue for is $35,000.
+This includes all claims listed on the notice of claim or filed with the notice of Civil Resolution Tribunal claim, no matter how many defendants there are, and it includes the value of any goods that the claimant is asking for.